-The laundry detergent aisle in grocery and mass market stores is filled with dozens of laundry detergents each claiming to be the best.
-Not only do you have to decide which brand and type - liquid, powder or pod - to select, there's a new symbol that indicates that the detergent is HE or for use in high-efficiency washers.
+The laundry detergent aisle in grocery and mass market stores is filled with dozens of laundry detergents, each claiming to be the best.
+Not only do you have to decide which brand and type - liquid, powder, or pod - to select, there's a new symbol that indicates that the detergent is "HE," or high-efficiency laundry detergent for use in high-efficiency washers.
 You have an older - or new - standard top loader.
-Is this HE detergent safe to use in a regular washer and will it get your clothes clean?
+Is this HE detergent safe to use in a regular washer, and will it get your clothes clean?

 Can HE Laundry Detergent be Used in a Regular Clothes Washer?

-HE or high-efficiency laundry detergent contains the same cleaning ingredients - surfactants, enzymes, water conditioners - as the non-HE detergents of the same brand.
+HE detergent contains the same cleaning ingredients - surfactants, enzymes, water conditioners - as the non-HE detergents of the same brand.
 The difference is HE detergent is formulated to be low-sudsing for high-efficiency energy-saving washing machines that use less water in the wash and rinse cycles.
 You may certainly use it in a standard or regular washing machine.
-You will just notice fewer suds but your clothes will be just as clean.
+You will notice fewer suds, but your clothes will be just as clean.

 How to Use HE Laundry Detergent in a Standard Top Load Clothes Washer

 When you are shopping for laundry detergents, you may actually have a hard time finding a detergent that doesn't have the HE symbol.
 The need for HE detergents came to the forefront when front load washers were introduced to the United States appliance market in the mid-2000s.
 While front load washers have been a European standard for decades, Americans had to relearn how to do laundry, including how much detergent to use.